microsoft/aurora/README.md

     <img src="docs/aurora.jpg" alt="Aurora logo" width="200"/>
 </p>

-# Aurora: A Foundation Model of the Atmosphere
+# Aurora: A Foundation Model for the Earth System

 [![CI](https://github.com/microsoft/Aurora/actions/workflows/ci.yaml/badge.svg)](https://github.com/microsoft/Aurora/actions/workflows/ci.yaml)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://microsoft.github.io/aurora)
 [![Paper](https://img.shields.io/badge/arXiv-2405.13063-blue)](https://arxiv.org/abs/2405.13063)

-Implementation of the Aurora model for atmospheric forecasting.
+Implementation of the Aurora model for Earth system forecasting.

 _The package currently includes the pretrained model and the fine-tuned version for high-resolution weather forecasting._
-_We are working on the fine-tuned version for air pollution forecasting, which will be included in due time._
+_We are working on the fine-tuned versions for air pollution and ocean wave forecasting, which will be included in due time._

 [Link to the paper on arXiv.](https://arxiv.org/abs/2405.13063)